Congratulations on the birth of your child!

 A Consular Report of Birth Abroad is only issued to a child who acquired U.S. citizenship at birth and who is under the age of 18 at the time of application.
 We strongly encourage you to report your child’s birth as soon as possible and at least 3 months before any planned travel.

-Please complete the checklist and bring ALL necessary documents to your appointment.
+Please bring ALL necessary documents to your appointment.
 Failure to bring all the required documents will result in you having to reschedule another appointment at a later date.
 We cannot accept incomplete applications.

 Do not forget to bring your child!